Before you go, why not get a free pest control quote...

 There are more ants on Earth than any other species.
 With such a prominent population, you would think that ants would cause more harm than good.
 In reality, though, ants can benefit their ecosystems greatly when they stay in their natural environment.
-For example, ants that make nests in the ground disrupt the soil, aerating and fertilizing it to create quality topsoil.
+For example, ants that make nests in the ground disrupt the soil, aerating, and fertilizing it to create quality topsoil.
 Ants also aid in the natural process of decomposition by feeding on organic waste, other insects, and dead animals.

 Along with being an invasive species, fire ants are some of the most aggressive ants in the world.
 They will displace other species of ants and will disrupt the lives of animals and humans that have the misfortune of agitating a fire ant nest.
 If you disturb one of their nests, you will soon discover that they come out in force to defend against any threat.
-They are very coordinated when they attack and can be deadly to family pets, young wildlife, and to humans that are prone to severe allergic reactions.
+They are very coordinated when they attack and can be deadly to family pets, young wildlife, and humans prone to severe allergic reactions.

 Fire ants can bite, but this is not their primary form of defense.
-They have stingers that deliver a potent alkaloid venomand can sting multiple times when threatened.
+They have stingers that deliver a potent alkaloid venom and can sting multiple times when threatened.
 When on the attack, they will anchor themselves to the skin of their victims with their mandibles and then proceed to sting.

 The life cycle of the RIFA varies depending on which ant in the hierarchy you are discussing.
 Worker ants only live around five weeks, while a fire ant queen can live closer to seven years in ideal conditions.
 Fire ant colonies with only one queen can infest an acre of land with anywhere between 40 to 150 nests and around 7 million individual ants.
 Add more queens into the mix, and you could see upwards of 200 nests and a staggering 40 million or more individual ants in just one acre of land.

 The RIFA has made its home throughout the southern United States and has spread as far north as Oklahoma and Virginia.
-The nests of fire ants are very intricate in nature and are made up of underground chambers and tunnels.
+The nests of fire ants are very intricate and are made up of underground chambers and tunnels.
 The soil that they remove to make their nests is typically found on top of the actual nest in mounds that can measure up to 2 feet wide and be as tall as 1 foot.
 Although this is how they prefer to nest, in dire situations, fire ants will nest in woodwork, buildings, or masonry.

 The RIFA are omnivores and feed on animal and vegetable sources.
 They are not picky when it comes to what they eat, and their diets can consist of any of the following: